Half of California freed from drought thanks to rain, snow

 The latest survey found that moderate or severe drought covers about 49% of the state, nearly 17% of the state is free of drought or a condition described as abnormally dry.
 The remainder is still abnormally dry.

-The turnabout began with a series of atmospheric rivers that pounded the state from late December through mid-January, building a huge Sierra Nevada snowpack.
-After a few largely dry weeks, powerful storms returned in February.
-Water authorities began boosting allocations.
+The turnabout began with a series of atmospheric rivers that pounded the state from late December through mid-January, building a huge Sierra Nevada snowpack, causing flooding, toppling trees and smashing the coast with extreme surf.

+Water authorities began boosting allocations and, after a few largely dry weeks, powerful storms with arctic air returned in February, creating epic vistas of white-capped mountains while shutting down highways and ski resorts and burying communities in enough snow to collapse roofs.

 The monitor shows three regions have received the most benefit from copious precipitation, including snowfall measured in feet rather than inches.